swiftly-solution/documentation/src/docs/scripting/events/gameevents/onitempickupslerp.md

 ---

 # OnItemPickupSlerp
-This event is triggered when item_pickup_slerp is triggered
+This event is triggered when item_pickup_slerp is triggered.
 ::: tabs
 @tab Lua
 ```lua